Skallos-s/Heartfelt/README.md

 When viewing a time axis, the red side is the past, while the green side is the future.

+The hourglass shows where you are in time.

 Walk into an object to interact with it.

 Press enter to advance to the next level or restart when you die.